 Product enablement is based on the assumption that the more employees understand products, the better their performance will be.

 For example, product enablement for a customer support team would equip them with key details on a product’s purpose, capabilities, target customers, etc. This helps them treat customers to a higher standard of service than a team lacking functional product knowledge.

 As a result, they could answer questions accurately and quickly, troubleshoot issues, walk customers through certain processes, and more.

 Good communication and collaborative facilities are crucial for effective product enablement in any business.
 Each team must have the tools to deliver employee training and educational resources to the entire workforce, as required.

-The term ‘product enablement’ is borrowed from ‘sales enablement’ and the two are similar processes in theory.
-The key difference is that sales enablement is designed to increase performance of the sales team specifically, whereas product enablement is a process the entire organization can go through.
+The term ‘product enablement’ is borrowed from ‘sales enablement' and the two are similar processes in theory.
+The key difference is that sales enablement is designed to increase the performance of the sales team specifically, whereas product enablement is a process the entire organization can go through.